thekarlbrown/ChangeTheWorld/README.md

 --TO-DO/Tactics for Implementation --

+change php inserts so that auto_increment doesn't trigger after app is working and diagnostics are complete

 change user_add.php to PDO for mysql injection, from get to post, and improve autoindex (currently updates every time for testing)

 retrieve categories from server instead of setting them manually